 Gender-related violence is violence on the basis of gender which leads to, or could lead to, physical, sexual or psychological harm or suffering of the victims.
 Also threats of such behaviour are considered violence, constraint or arbitrary deprivation of liberty on the basis of gender, both in private and public, and gender-based violence.

 Sexual violence is a violation described as punishable in XXII. section of the Penal Code No. 19/1940

-If people considers themselves violated in any way by an employee or a student of the Iceland University of the Arts, the person is encouraged to report the unwelcome conduct as soon as possible to the chair of the response team, Björg Jóna Birgisdóttir at bjorg [at] lhi.is.
+If people considers themselves violated in any way by an employee or a student of the Iceland University of the Arts, the person is encouraged to report the unwelcome conduct as soon as possible to to one or both members of the response team.

-Alternatively, the person can turn to anyone within the school whom he/she trusts.
-If an employee or student within the Iceland University of the Arts has a reason to suspect or has knowledge of an offense by another employee or student of the IUA, the person concerned should put in a notification of an offense to the Chair of the response team or to a person within the institution whom he/she trusts.
-Anyone who receives a notification should immediately refer the notification to the chair of the response team who will take the matter for professional evaluation.
+If an employee or student within the Iceland University of the Arts has a reason to suspect or has knowledge of an offense by another employee or student of the IUA, the person concerned should put in a notification to one or both members of the response team.

 The team shall investigate all notifications that are received, with respect and non-discrimination and deliver a conclusion as soon as possible.
 The actions taken in the proceedings are in consultation with the party violated pursuant according to the notification.